Need some help learning some Basic Yoga Poses Names?

 What to do before you Begin your Morning Yoga Mini Practice in Bed

-- Try to memorize the flow if possible.
-Keep the printable at your side and you will notice that in less than 3 days you will be doing by yourself.
+Try to memorize the flow that you’ve picked if possible.
+Keep a printable of your basic poses at your side and you will notice that in less than 3 days you will be doing by yourself.
 It is a short simple Yoga flow, easy to memorize.

 - Be gentle with your body, it is just waking up.
 Sink in the poses, breathing and let it go.
 At this time in the morning is not a Yoga workout, it is just a gentle way to get your body moving.